vasilakisfil/Introspected-REST/README.md

 #### 8.2.6.
 REST's power is limited by HTTP and related protocols (SIP, CoAP etc)
 Although REST is not dependent on any protocol or spec, the truth is that it has dominated in HTTP.
-As we [described earlier](#31-application-level), in protocols like HTTP, content negotiation between client and server is achieved using Media Types, which is the the only mechanism to define the semantics of a response.
+As we [described earlier](#31-application-level), in protocols like HTTP, content negotiation between client and server is achieved using Media Types, which is the only mechanism to define the semantics of a response.
-Given that composite Media Types never had real compositability, and the fact that they cannot be parsed by clients, there is a trade off between what should go to the Media Type and what to the actual response through hypermedia, as described in section [6.2.3](#623-balancing-between-media-types-and-hateoas).
+Given that composite Media Types never had real composability, and the fact that they cannot be parsed by clients, there is a trade off between what should go to the Media Type and what to the actual response through hypermedia, as described in section [6.2.3](#623-balancing-between-media-types-and-hateoas).
 This limits the design flexibility and evolvability.
-As a result Media Types become big monoliths that are unflexible and limit the evolvability of the API.
+As a result Media Types become big monoliths that are inflexible and limit the evolvability of the API.

 ##### 8.2.6.1.
 No backwards compatible with any RESTly or RESTless API
 In a perfect world, APIs are built to be alive for many decades and clients are exploiting every little feature of the API and its Media Type.